-Stream sediment sampling results were reported in 1982 (OSSENKOPF [305]) after several years of intensive field work.
+Stream sediment sampling results were reported by OSSENKOPF [305] in 1982.

 A pedogeochemical survey in the regional to detailed local scale followed in the Eastern Erzgebirge including the area of Zinnwald (PÄLCHEN et al., 1989 [310] and PÄLCHEN et al., 1989 [311]).
 In order to eliminate anthropogenic influences two samples were taken at each sampling point, the first from surface to 0.1 m depth and the second from 0.1 to 0.3 m depth.